mimran1980/rusteron_gsr/README.md

 ## Project Status

-**rusteron** is currently in release candiante phase it is being planned to be used in a production system, meaning:
+**rusteron** is currently in release candidate phase and is being planned to be used in a production system, meaning:

 - It is still under active development.
 - APIs may be subject to breaking changes.